Biplane fighter aces

 Actually it seems that one CR.42, one S.79 and two Ca.133s were burned.

-Without their top cover the Hurricanes were vulnerable to surprise attack, and at that moment another CR.32, with Sottotenente Alberto Veronese at the controls, appeared overhead and dived on Major Wilmot’s aircraft, shooting it down.
+Without their top cover, the Hurricanes were vulnerable to surprise attack, and at that moment reportedly three CR.32s arrived (the dust had been the sign of their scramble).
+Two fled but Sottotenente Alberto Veronese made good use of their advantageous position and dived on Major Wilmot’s aircraft, shooting it down.
 Lieutenant Duncan was on him like a flash and shot him down in flames.
 Veronese managed to parachute to safety, slightly wounded.

 He was promoted to Captain in late February 1941.